nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * The search is case sensitive. e.g `milk` will not match `Milk`
 > * The order of the keywords does not matter. e.g. `buy milk` will match `milk buy`
-> * Only the description is searched.
+> * The description and tags will be searched.
 > * Only full words will be matched e.g. `day` will not match `monday`
 > * Tasks matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `milk` will match `buy milk`